-4.6 ADA informed the Panel that there was research which showed that a Board of seven members was the optimum size and for every one extra member appointed over and above seven, there was a 10 percent deficiency in operational effectiveness.
+4.6 ADA informed the Panel that there was research which showed that a Board of seven members was the optimum size and for every one extra member appointed over and above

 4.7 Across the East Riding there are eight IDBs whose board size is over 17 members (three of whose IDBs have a composition of 25 members).
 The Panel believes a cap of 17 should be set for the maximum number of members on any given IDB in order for them to operate effectively and efficiently.
 Employing a cap would also help reduce vacancy levels on boards.